erfou11/GeneSPT/README.md

 4. a validation-selected model readout locked before final-test evaluation; and
 5. a centralized evaluator for SPCC, RMSE, JS/JSD, and SSIM.

-## Repository Scope

-This checkout is anchored to the completed formal Protocol A workbench.
-Active method and figure code is under `main/` and `scripts/`.
-Superseded model routes, mistaken configurations, historical results, raw data, prediction matrices, and checkpoints are intentionally not tracked.

-Large reviewer-facing data and result artifacts are prepared as a separate archive.
-A replacement Zenodo DOI will be added after the new record is published; this repository does not currently claim an active archive DOI.

-GitHub does not contain raw or processed expression matrices.

 ## Layout